bxdoan/bxdoan/README.md

 <div align="center">

-> You can die anytime, but living takes true courage.
+> Knowing you’re different is only the beginning.
+If you accept these differences you’ll be able to get past them and grow even closer.

-> — Himura Kenshin —
+> — Miss Kobayashi —

 </div>